BenjaminMedia/crawl_errors/README.md

 You can use this to find different errors (such as 404 and 500) on your site.

+## Setup

+Setting up is as simple as cloning the project and then install dependencies:

+    git clone git://github.com/BenjaminMedia/crawl_errors.git
+    bundle install

+And you can go to the usage section.

 ## Usage

 You run it with this command: